 Where to get a CCIM designation: The CCIM Institute

-What Is the CCIM Designation & Who Is Awarded It?
+What Is the CCIM Designation & Who Is Eligible?

-A CCIM, or Certified Commercial Investment Member, has completed advanced coursework covering subjects like financial and market analysis, demonstrated extensive experience in the commercial real estate industry, and passed a rigorous membership test.
-CCIM designees are recognized as leaders in the commercial real estate industry.
+A CCIM has completed advanced course work, demonstrated extensive experience in the commercial real estate industry, and passed a rigorous membership test.
+CCIM designees are generally recognized as leaders in commercial real estate.

 What Does It Take to Get a CCIM Designation?

-In order to apply for a CCIM designation, you must have completed at least three commercial transactions totaling $30 million or more; 10 commercial transactions totaling $10 million or more; or 20 commercial transactions with no value requirement.
+To apply for a CCIM designation, you must have completed at least three commercial transactions totaling $30 million or more, 10 commercial transactions totaling $10 million or more, or 20 commercial transactions with no value requirement.
 After meeting your volume requirements, CCIM applicants must complete a comprehensive curriculum of over a dozen classes to be taken over at least a year.

 Is the CCIM Designation Worth It?

-[Related Article: The CCIM Designation: Is It Worth It for Residential Agents in 2021?]
+The CCIM Designation: Is It Worth It for Residential Agents?

 What Is the CPM Designation & Who Is Awarded It?

 The CPM designation is the dominant professional accreditation for the property management industry.
-It is a signal to commercial property owners that you have completed a rigorous application process and education curriculum and are knowledgeable of the ins and outs of the rental real estate industry.
-Because this designation is so highly thought of, CPMs have a typical salary of more than twice what a property manager without it makes.
+It is a signal to commercial property owners that you have completed a rigorous application process and education curriculum and know the ins and outs of the rental real estate industry.
+Because this designation is so highly regarded, CPMs have a typical salary of more than twice that of non-CPM property managers.

 What Does It Take to Get a CPM Designation?

-In order to apply for and receive a CPM designation, you must be a CPM Member Candidate in good standing with the National Association of Realtors, complete a one-year candidacy, and be interviewed and approved by a representative of your local Institute of Real Estate Management chapter.
+To apply for and receive a CPM designation, you must be a CPM Member Candidate in good standing with NAR, complete a one-year candidacy, and be interviewed and approved by a representative of your local Institute of Real Estate Management chapter.

 Is the CPM Designation Worth It?

 If you work in a market with a lot of rental property, this is definitely a helpful endorsement to have.
-If most of your business revolves around buying and selling and there isn’t much multifamily property, the CPM designation is probably not worth the time and effort.
+If most of your business revolves around buying and selling, and there aren’t many multifamily properties, the CPM designation is probably not worth the time and effort.

-Best for: Real estate agents who are leaders in their communities and recognized among their peers as someone who takes an active role in shaping the direction of their market
+Best for: Agents who are leaders in their communities and take an active role in shaping the direction of their market

 Where to get a CRE designation: The Counselors of Real Estate

-A Counselor of Real Estate first and foremost provides expert, unbiased real estate advice to their clients.
-A CRE designee is typically nominated for this accreditation by other CREs, recognizing them for their industry excellence as well as their effective leadership, problem-solving skills, and commitment to their community.
+CRE designees are typically nominated for this accreditation by other CREs, who want to recognize them for their industry excellence, effective leadership, problem-solving skills, and commitment to their community.

 What Does It Take to Get a CRE Designation?